-Figure 7: An example flow of CPNS Server initiated assignment
+Figure 7: An example flow of CPNS Server generated assignment

-B.1.2 Intermediate PN GW initiated assignment
+B.1.2 Intermediate PN GW generated assignment

+a.
+Target Entity sends a connection setup request to Intermediate PN GW.
+Some processing other than Entity-User Key assignment follows this sequence.

+1. Intermediate PN GW checks if it has information necessary for Entity-User Key assignment.
+If it already has, it skips from 3rd to 5th steps.
+Otherwise, it continues processing 3rd and later steps.

-Intermediate PN GW sends the request for information necessary for Entity-User Key assignment to CPNS Server.
+2. Intermediate PN GW sends the request for information necessary for Entity-User Key assignment to CPNS Server.

 In public/private keys case, Intermediate PN GW creates public/private keys and sends its public key to CPNS Server with the request.